Mary Pat Clarke: Early life and education

-Clarke was born in Providence, Rhode Island on June 22, 1941.
-She attended Immaculata College where she received an A.B. in 1963 and the a M.A. from the University of Pennsylvania in 1966.
+Clarke was born in Providence, Rhode Island, on June 22, 1941.
+She attended Immaculata College where she received an A.B. in 1963 and an M.A. from the University of Pennsylvania in 1966.

 Career

-Clarke, by profession, is a teacher.
-She has instructed students at the Johns Hopkins University School of Professional Studies, the Maryland Institute College of Art and the University of Maryland, Baltimore County.
+Clarke, by profession, was a teacher.
+During her career she instructed students at the Johns Hopkins University School of Professional Studies, the Maryland Institute College of Art and the University of Maryland, Baltimore County.

 Clarke was a founding board member of the Greater Homewood Community Corporation and later president and executive director.
 She was instrumental in securing audio equipment for the first performance of Unchained Talent at the Lake Clifton Campus, and she was a funding board member of the non-profit Unchained Talent.

 Clarke announced in May 2019 that she would retire from the Baltimore City Council in December 2020.
 For the 2020 Democratic primary, Clarke endorsed Odette Ramos to succeed her as the council member for the 14th district.

 Politics

 In the council

-Currently, as a member of the Baltimore City Council, Clarke was the Chair of the Education Committee, vice-Chair of the Judiciary and Legislative Investigation Committee, a member of the Budget and Appropriations Committee and the Land Use and Transportation Committee (highways & franchises subcommittee).
+As a member of the Baltimore City Council, Clarke was the Chair of the Education Committee, vice-Chair of the Judiciary and Legislative Investigation Committee, a member of the Budget and Appropriations Committee and the Land Use and Transportation Committee (highways & franchises subcommittee).
 While running for office, Clarke pushed for integrated slates.
-She and her New Democratic Club forged alliances with Baltimore's black democratic clubs in the 1970s resulting in the election of several African Americans to the City Council, as well as her own.
+She and her New Democratic Club forged alliances with Baltimore's black Democratic clubs in the 1970s resulting in the election of several African Americans to the City Council, as well as her own.
 In the council, she forged alliances with her black colleagues, such as the one with Kweisi Mfume resulting in a Baltimore City mandate for smaller class sizes in the 1980s.

 2007 election

-Personal life
+Personal life and death

+Joe Clarke died at the age of 83 on February 10, 2024, from complications from a fall at his home.

+Clarke died on November 10, 2024, at the age of 83.